camunda/camunda/docs/src/bpmn-workflows/service-tasks.md

 ## Task Definition

 Each service task must have a task definition.
-It specifies the type of the job which workers can subscribe to.
+It specifies the type of job which workers can subscribe to.

-Optionally, a task definition can specify the amount of times the job is retried when a worker signals failure (default = 3).
+Optionally, a task definition can specify the number of times the job is retried when a worker signals failure (default = 3).

 ```
 <zeebe:taskDefinition type="payment-service" retries="5" />